project-poodle/poodle/design.md

 to accommodate the difference between precise time (as measured by atomic clocks) and imprecise observed solar time.

-For Cluster wide consensus, Poodle uses 30 seconds epoch, and can tolerate leap second when it occurs.
+For Distributed Ledger consensus, Poodle uses 30 seconds epoch, and can tolerate leap second when it occurs.

 For Raft consensus, Poodle uses [Unix monotonic clock](https://golang.org/pkg/time/),